josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/02_bchn-upgrade.md

 Let's move the blockchain data from our previous installation to the newer version of Bitcoin Cash Node by running the following command.
 Be sure to:

-- Replace **/<old-version-number/>** with the version number of our previous Bitcoin Cash Node installation.
+- Replace **<old-version-number>** with the version number of our previous Bitcoin Cash Node installation.
-- Replace **/<blockchain-data-directory/>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.
+- Replace **<blockchain-data-directory>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.
 For example, I had previously named my directory "blockchain-data".
-- Replace **/<new-version-number/>** with the version number that matches the package we downloaded earlier.
+- Replace **<new-version-number>** with the version number that matches the package we downloaded earlier.

 `sudo mv bitcoin-cash-node-<old-version-number>/<blockchain-data-directory> bitcoin-cash-node-<new-version-number>`